ketakiii/AI-Agent-for-NOG-Stock-Prediction/AIRFLOW_SETUP_GUIDE.md

 # Airflow Setup and Usage Guide

-## 🚀 Quick Start
+## Quick Start

 ### 1. Start Docker Desktop
 - Open Docker Desktop on your Mac
-- Wait for it to fully start (green icon in menu bar)
+- Wait for it to start (green icon in menu bar) fully

 ### 2. Start Airflow
 ```bash